jdhenke/celestrium/doc/paper.md

 Ultimately, this architecture formalizes the method by which instances of plugins are accessed by other plugins and allows developers to pass arguments to the necessary plugins.
 In fact, we feel this is a good design approach for *any* interface which has distinct components, because it removes the boilerplate of constructing each plugin manually and providing it the required instances of other plugins.

+### Plugin Descriptions

+ContextMenu
+* a circular popup menu (toggled by pressing ‘m’) with actions concerning selected nodes
+* developers can add new options with `addMenuOption: (menuText, itemFunction, that)`

+DataProvider
+* abstract class that developer extends to connect Celestrium to their data
+* developers specify `getLinks(node, nodes, callback)` and `getLinkedNodes(nodes, callback)` functions

+GraphModel
+* Core underlying model of the graph
+* contains getter and setter methods for Nodes and Links

+GraphView
+* renders graph with data from GraphModel plugin using d3 libraries
+* provides update function to re-render the graph when it changes

+KeyListener
+* allows hotkeys to fire events from any plugin
+* built-in hotkeys include ctrl+A to select all nodes, ESC to deselect all nodes, 'm' to toggle the ContextMenu

+Layout
+* Manages overall UI layout of page
+* provides functions to add DOM elements to containers in parts of the screen

+LinkDistribution
+* provides a variably smoothed PDF of the distribution of link strengths.
+* A slider on the PDF filters links, only weights above that threshold visible on the graph.

+NodeSearch
+* Provides an input box to add a single node to the graph
+* developer supplies a method in the constructor to get a list of all nodes in the graph

+NodeSelection
+* allows nodes to be selected or unselected
+* provides functions to access the state of the selected nodes

+Sliders
+* provides an interface to add sliders to the ui
+* function to add a new slider: `addSlider(label, initialValue, onChange)`

 ### Modeling a Graph

 Moving from the plugin architecture to a single plugin, the GraphModel plugin, this section discusses how Celestrium models a graph.